tramitit/guides/en/hungary/student_id_application.md

 ---
-title: "Student ID application"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Hungary"]
+categories:
-meta_title: "Step by Step Guide on Applying for Student ID in Hungary"
+- Hungary
+date: '2024-06-07'
-description: "This guide provides a detailed overview of how to apply for a Student ID in Hungary."
+description: Learn how to apply for a Student ID card in Hungary.
+Obtain discounts on public transport and benefits at facilities.
+Renewal required annually.
 draft: false
+meta_title: 'Student ID Card in Hungary: Application Process & Benefits'
+title: 'Student ID Card in Hungary: Application Process & Benefits'
-translationKey: "hungary-student_id_application"
+translationKey: hungary-student_id_application
 ---

 ## Description
 ### What is it?